 Using Calendula to Care for Animals

 Our feline friends, too, would be wise to use calendula with caution; calendula contains small amounts of salicylic acid, which is potentially harmful to cats.
-Small or infrequent use of calendula, in all likelihood, can prove quite helpful to cats, but longer-term usage could be problematic.
+Small or infrequent internal use of calendula, in all likelihood, can prove quite helpful to cats, but longer-term usage could be problematic.
 Topical treatment with calendula is highly recommended however.
 Wounds as minor as flea bites or scratches disappear quickly with a dab of calendula oil or salve.

 Calendula is a pet lover’s best friend.
 It’s recognized as generally safe for most animals and can be used in much the same way as we use it ourselves, externally for wounds and fungal conditions, internally to aid in digestion and to help reduce swelling in the lymph nodes and move lymph.
-As with humans, calendula has been known to stimulate menstruation and thus should be avoided for animals in early pregnancy as well.
+As with humans, calendula has been known to stimulate menstruation and thus should be avoided for animals in early pregnancy.

 Chickens enjoy nibbling on calendula.
-The carotiene in the petals turn their egg yolks a deep orange.
+The carotene in the petals turn their egg yolks a deep orange.
 I let calendula reseed wherever it wants in my backyard so the chickens can eat it whenever they wish.
 I also love how wild pollinators are drawn to calendula flowers.
 Wild birds enjoy eating the seeds in the winter too.

 Household Formulas, and Non-medicinal Uses